 Here at PositiveMed.com our goal is to give you the best health advice available and keep you updated on the latest health and wellness information.
 Today we want to talk about humidity levels in your home.
 You may be a person who lives in an extremely humid part of the world, which can leave your home feeling stuffy.
-Others live in an area that are so dry it leaves our skin feeling dehydrated.
+Others live in an area that is so dry it leaves our skin feeling dehydrated.

 No matter where you live, there are a great many benefits to balancing the humidity levels in your home.
 You’ll find that if your home is dry then you may want to invest in a humidifier, or if you live in a humid area you’ll want to check out some high quality dehumidifiers.
 First let’s check out the advantages of proper humidity levels in your home.